CloudCannon/documentation/_overview/1_welcome.md

 Jekyll is a static site generator.
 What this really means is that Jekyll takes your content written in HTML, Markdown and other markup languages, passes it through templates and outputs a completely static website.

-With Jekyll you can do things you would normally need a backend for.
+With Jekyll, you can do things you would normally need a backend for.
 Blogging, photo galleries, and layouts are all possible.

 CloudCannon runs Jekyll version **2.4.0**
+{: .info}

 ## How does CloudCannon work?